actuallyundefined/ImageHost/README.md

 ```

 ### 2. Install prerequisites
-Run these command in your terminal.
+Run this command in your terminal.
 ```
 npm install
 ```